 Lisa Hayes, Casey Stipp, Ailsa Pocock, Kerry Maynard.
 Sandie Cullen, Rebecca Burr, Tracy Robinson, Lynne Underhill, Emma Beck and Lauren Mccarthy.

-I'm Sara, a premium pet-care professional that founded HomeScan Breeder Services in 2014.
+I'm Sara otherwise known as 'Canine Family Planner' who founded HomeScan Breeder Services a premium pet-care business in 2014.
 I am an experienced and educated breeder, who specialises in domestic animal reproduction.
 I bred my first litter 20 years ago whilst in my teens and tend to breed annually.
 Breeding is pretty much in my DNA – a way of my life if you will!
 I've started this blog to share some of my knowledge and if possible help out a few like minded animal owners!